pastorryanhayden/camprhino2/donate.md

 You can also Donate Via PayPal by going to this link.&nbsp;[https://www.paypal.me/camprhino](https://www.paypal.me/camprhino)&nbsp;

-## We have met our original goal of $200,000 in one year. &nbsp; We purchased property and held our first Teen Camp in December 2018.&nbsp; We are now in the process of finishing up Phase \#1 in our camp construction.&nbsp; We lack $20,000 to finish up housing for the boy dorms.
+## We met our original goal of $200,000 for one year. &nbsp; We purchased property and held our first Teen Camp in December 2018.&nbsp; We are now in the process of finishing up Phase \#1 for our camp construction.&nbsp; We still lack $20,000 to finish up housing for the boy dorms.

 Have you had your life touched by attending Christian summer camp?
 Have you sent teenagers to camp and had them come back with their lives changed?
 Have you have kids get saved at camp?